wyhinton/AwesomeHoudini/README.md

          - [Gear Builder](https://forums.odforce.net/topic/49710-jerrys-things/?tab=comments#comment-227576)
          - [Kerning Tool](https://forums.odforce.net/topic/42827-kerning-tool/) Kerning typography in Houdini.
          - [Curve to Rope Tool](https://vimeo.com/248878221)
-       - Edit/Process
+       - ### Edit/Process
          - [Microbot VDB Painter](https://microbot.ch/new/vdb-painter/) mbPainter for Sidefx Houdini is an Artist Friendly Set of Tools for interactive Manipulation of OpenVDB (www.openvdb.org) SDF Volumes.
-It includes 3 Basic Modes.
-Brush Tools (BT), Mesh Fusion (MT) and Filter Tools (FT).
-Everything works on one Node and Binary Data gets stored within the Digital Asset.
          - [Camera Culling Tool](https://thomasjt017.gumroad.com/l/BvVSXK) The Culling Tool takes in geometry and culls it based on a camera view, either on a single frame or a range of frames; with extra options such as the ability to keep objects based on connectivity.
          - [Houdini Plugin for Mesh Reparation](https://github.com/Ozeuth/Houdini-Plugin-For-Mesh-Reparation) An artist-centered tool to repair meshes with holes.
 Such holes are filled with coherent, context-aware new patches with correct topology and microsurface detail.
 This tool is packaged as a Houdini Digital Asset, making a user-friendly, integrated plugin for Mesh Reparation.
          - [Inspect Node Data](https://github.com/jamesrobinsonvfx/inspectnodedata) SOP-level HDA for storing, retrieving, and inspecting parameters from nodes.This node uses a Dictionary Attribute to store parameter data from the Attribute from Parameters SOP and retrieve it for inspection.
 This is useful for storing data about how a cache was generated when wedging values.